Mantra: Mahayana Buddhism

 The use of mantras became very popular with the rise of Mahayana Buddhism.
-Many Mahayana sutras contain mantras, bijamantras, dharanis and other similar phrases which were chanted or used in meditation.
+Many Mahayana sutras contain mantras, bijamantras ("seed" mantras), dharanis and other similar phrases which were chanted or used in meditation.

+According to Edward Conze, Buddhists initially used mantras as protective spells like the Ratana Sutta for apotropaic reasons.
+Even at this early stage, there was an idea that these spells were somehow connected with the Dharma in a deep sense.
+Conze argues that in Mahayana sutras like the White Lotus Sutra, and the Lankavatara Sutra, mantras become more important for spiritual reasons and their power increases.
+For Conze, the final phase of the development of Buddhist mantras is the tantric phase of Mantrayana.
+In this tantric phase, mantras are at the very center of the path to Buddhahood, acting as a part of the supreme method of meditation and spiritual practice.

 One popular bija (seed) mantra in Mahayana Buddhism is the Sanskrit letter A (see A in Buddhism).
-This seed mantra was equated with Prajñaparamita, emptiness and non-arising (anutpada).
+This seed mantra was equated with Mahayana doctrines like Prajñaparamita (the Perfection of Wisdom), emptiness and non-arising.
 This seed mantra remains in use in Shingon, Dzogchen and Rinzai Zen.
-Mahayana Buddhism also adopted the Om mantra, which is found incorporated into various Mahayana Buddhist mantras (like Om Mani Padme Hum).
+Mahayana Buddhism also adopted the Om mantra, which is found incorporated into various Mahayana Buddhist mantras (like the popular Om Mani Padme Hum).

-Another early and influential Mahayana "mantra" or dharani is the Arapacana alphabet (of non-sanskrit origin, possibly Karosthi) which is used as a contemplative tool in the Long Prajñāpāramitā sutras.
-The entire alphabet runs: a ra pa ca na la da ba ḍa ṣa va ta ya ṣṭa ka sa ma ga stha ja śva dha śa kha kṣa sta jña rta ha bha cha sma hva tsa bha ṭha ṇa pha ska ysa śca ṭa ḍhaIn this practice, each letter stood for a specific idea (for example, "a" stands for non-arising (anutpada), and pa stands for paramārtha.
+Another early and influential Mahayana "mantra" or dharani is the Arapacana alphabet (of non-Sanskrit origin, possibly Karosthi) which is used as a contemplative tool in the Long Prajñāpāramitā sutras.
+The entire alphabet runs: a ra pa ca na la da ba ḍa ṣa va ta ya ṣṭa ka sa ma ga stha ja śva dha śa kha kṣa sta jña rta ha bha cha sma hva tsa bha ṭha ṇa pha ska ysa śca ṭa ḍhaIn this practice, each letter stood for a specific idea (for example, "a" stands for non-arising (anutpada), and pa stands for "ultimate truth" (paramārtha).
 As such, this practice was also a kind of mnemonic technique (dhāraṇīmukha) which allowed one to remember the key points of the teaching.

 The Mahayana sutras introduced various mantras into Mahayana Buddhism, such as: